 Dobbs, Kirstie Lynn, Adriano Udani, Graham Bullock, and Doug Hess.
 “Components, Processes, and Implications of Conducting Civically Engaged Research.”
-Research symposium under review at PS: Politics and Society.
+Revise and re-submit research symposium at PS: Political Science and Politics.

 Looking outside the office building of the Union Générale Tunisienne du Travail